-It’s amazing how much communication is made through our eyes.
+It’s amazing how much communication is made through our eyes and our facial expressions.
 Eye intensity can communicate lots of things that we will cover in this article.

 In general, as the length of and intensity of someone’s gaze increases, you are more likely to become more self-conscious or concerned about what it means if you don’t know the person well.